ChrisSun99/ee106a_final_project/README.md

 ## Overview
 Sawyer is a single-arm robot intended for working in industrial settings or alongside humans.
 We used various strategies taught in Berkeley's Introduction to Robotics course to allow Sawyer to analyze a maze on a whiteboard before drawing the solution on the same whiteboard.
+You may find detailed description of the project at https://gkimball1.github.io/maze-bot/.

 ### Goal
 Sawyer should precisely and accurately produce and draw a solution to a maze on a whiteboard.